babylonlabs-io/cosmos-bsn-contracts/docs/contract-instantiation.md

 # Contract Instantiation and Module Governance

+The Babylon contract is the entry point for a Cosmos BSN chain to initialize its on-chain BSN components.
-This guide covers instantiating the Babylon contract on your Cosmos BSN chain and registering the deployed contract addresses in the Babylon SDK module via governance.
+Instantiating the Babylon contract deploys and wires up the BTC Light Client, BTC Staking, and BTC Finality contracts, and enables governance to register all deployed addresses in the Babylon SDK Module `x/babylon`.

 ## Contents